 Hawaii’s Economy Doing Well

-Hawaii’s economy is very dependent on US overall economic activity and upon Japan’s economy as well.
+Hawaii’s economy is very dependent on US overall economic activity, tourism and upon Japan’s economy.

-Hawaii’s real GDP growth is expected to increase 1.4 percent in both 2020 and 2021.
-Wages are rising and that should support higher apartment rental prices in 2021.
+Hawaii’s real GDP growth is expected to increase 1.4% in both 2020 and 2021.
+Wages were rising and that should support higher apartment rental prices in 2021.
 See this forecast chart on economic indicators forward to 2021.

 Types of Property Purchases in Hawaii

 Similar to most housing markets in the US, Hawaii lacks housing supply which drives up prices.
 Another factor comes from lending rates affected by Hawaii’s unique real estate laws.
 Buyers who buy leasehold properties may not qualify for 30 year mortgage rates.